kwatog/ebrose/DEPLOYMENT_SUCCESS.md

-# 🎉 Mazarbul Successfully Deployed to Minikube!
+# 🎉 Ebrose Successfully Deployed to Minikube!

-Your Mazarbul procurement tracking system is now running on your Minikube cluster with all security improvements implemented.
+Your Ebrose procurement tracking system is now running on your Minikube cluster with all security improvements implemented.

 ## ✅ Deployment Status